joechea-aupp/vehicle-maintenance/README.md

 - [x] add sort functionality on report table
 - [x] add pagination on report table
 - [x] save user's toggle dark and light mode in localstorage
+- [ ] add service search functionality in the vehicle management page
+  - [ ] add new service item from search service to the vehicle record
+  - [ ] insert new service item to the search result and add it in the vehicle record

 ### page